Four Footballers That Have Been Instrumental In Mental Health Awareness

 Champions Football Speakers Agency take a look at four of football's most prominent and impact football speakers on mental health, assessing the impact and stories of these inspiring individuals

-The opportunity to hear someone in the media spotlight and regarded to as a celebrity so openly discuss their battle with mental health has given members of the public a humongous helping hand, giving others the courage to reach for help.
+The opportunity to hear someone in the media spotlight and regarded to as a celebrity so openly discuss their battle with mental health has given members of the public a helping hand, giving others the courage to reach for help.
 Prompting a positive change in culture, speaking about the issues surrounding mental health has significantly improved the management of the illness.

 The Manchester United and Wales legend became a fan favourite at Old Trafford and is widely regarded as one of the best midfielders to have ever played in the Premier League.
 One of the most decorated and illustrious careers ever in football, on the surface Ryan’s life and career were filled with pure joy and success.

-However, the United stalwart suffered from mental health and now proactively shares his journey through the crippling illness.
+However, the United stalwart suffered from mental illness and now proactively shares his journey through the crippling illness.
 A taboo subject for so many years, Ryan Giggs has opened up about the fragile nature of top-level football and admitted that he once sought professional help from a psychiatrist during his playing days.

 During his work as a football speaker, Ryan Giggs shares how he, along with many high profile teammates showed signs of struggling with the mental pressures and strain of professional sport.
 But they were conditioned at the time to ‘get on with it’, a coping mechanism which has since been exposed as the worst thing to do.

 One of the greatest players the Premier League has ever seen, Ryan Giggs’ performances as a mental health speaker are powerful, inspiring and truly transformational.
-Through the incredibly sensitive and intimate subject of mental illness, despite Ryan’s legendary status, his personal struggles allow him to relate with and engage guests like never before making him a fantastic health and football speaker..
+Through the incredibly sensitive and intimate subject of mental illness, despite Ryan’s legendary status, his personal struggles allow him to relate with and engage guests like never before making him a fantastic health and football speaker.

 An imposing figure with the heart of a lion, Rio Ferdinand was the focal point of both Manchester United and England’s defence for a number of years.
 Rio was a ferocious competitor and leader that was regularly praised for his mental toughness and tenacity.
-Despite the accolades, adulation and wealth Ferdinand has achieved, a tragic loss in his life led to him suffering from severe mental health.
+Despite the accolades, adulation and wealth Ferdinand has achieved, a tragic loss in his life led to him suffering from severe mental illness.

 The loss of a loved one is never easy.
 Often we see sportspeople as bulletproof and invincible but they too endure the same losses as us all.
-In losing his wife, Ferdinand did not only lose his partner but the mother to his children following a traumatic battle with cancer.
+In losing his wife, Rio did not only lose his partner but the mother to his children following a traumatic battle with cancer.
 Despite his success and triumphs as a Manchester United legend, Rio has spoken extensively about mental health and the challenges he has faced, coping with bereavement and the experience of being a widower with children to look after.

-An incredibly powerful and touching story, Rio Ferdinand is a huge advocate of mental health awareness and a huge believer in speaking to others rather than bottling up emotions; a strategy many find incredibly difficult.
+An incredibly powerful and touching story, Rio Ferdinand is a huge advocate of mental health awareness and a huge believer in speaking to others rather than bottling up emotions; a strategy many find difficult.
 Showcasing his vulnerability despite having being known for his toughness, Rio Ferdinand has become a symbol of ‘true’ masculinity in the eyes of many.
 Proving inspiring and influential, his comments have lead to great change.
 A figure adored in the media and sport, Rio Ferdinand opens up and shares a heart-wrenching account that will empower and support guests during his performances as a football speaker on mental health.